MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Try_Catch_Finally.md

 ### USING MULTIPLE CATCH STATEMENTS

 A Try statement can have any number of Catch blocks.
-For example, the following script has a Try block that downloads MyFile.doc, and it contains two Catch blocks:
+For example, the following script has a Try block that downloads MyDoc.doc, and it contains two Catch blocks:

 ```powershell